raganmd/TD-Examples/ragan/forum_and_fb_example_files/tox_files/readme.md

 **Original post / question**

 >I have a follow up question about replicator comps.
 I have my UI successfully being built now, but now I want to create a table storing the values from the "out" nodes of each item the replicator comp creates.
 Can't figure it out.

---
-a CHOP or DAT execute DAT that's set to target the correct table location will do the trick.
+>a CHOP or DAT execute DAT that's set to target the correct table location will do the trick.

---
-Thanks!
+>Thanks!
 Forgive my ignorance, but how do I target a table location?
 For eg.
 There are 10 items currently created by the replicator comp.
 I want the string value of each items "out" node updated to a table in the row order based on the items number?
->

 In the panel execute we can target the panels of all operators in this part of the network with the * wildcard.